 Why is it required?
-Planning for renewal of componer Evidence-based approach to budg What are the recommendation s?
-Visual assessment only Inform asset renewals budge An indication of the condition facility Some overlap between other n of almost everything in the How much?
+Planning for renewal of components based on condition Evidence-based approach to budgeting for renewals What are the recommendation s?
+Visual assessment only Inform asset renewals budgets An indication of the condition of almost everything in the facility Some overlap between other items in list How much?
 Very poor Poor TOTAL 170,879 622,447 793,326

-Risks No planned asset maintenance and renewals Insufficient budget to address components as they reach poor condition or end of life Source Summary Asset Management Plan: 400 - Onekawa Pool documents Complex - SPM (Aug 2020)
+Risks No planned asset maintenance and renewals Insufficient budget to address components as they reach poor condition or end of life Source documents Summary Asset Management Plan: 400 - Onekawa Pool Complex - SPM (Aug 2020)